neilkad/harsh98trivedi.github.io/_posts/2019-04-30-expectations-hurt.md

 ---
 title: Expectations Hurt
 image: https://i.imgur.com/tmWLCxU.jpg
 meta: Expectations Hurt, but you should not stop expecting as it helps you to troubleshoot with yourself.
 author: Harsh Trivedi
 layout: posts
 ---

-<center><p style="max-width:60rem;text-align:center;background-color:#673AB7;color:#ffffff;padding:0.3vmax;font-size:1rem;text-transform:uppercase">Before starting off with the story, let me tell you that I am a Homosapien; thus I've got humanly feelings.</p></center>
+<center><p style="max-width:60rem;text-align:center;background-color:#673AB7;color:#ffffff;padding:0.3vmax;font-size:1rem;text-transform:uppercase">Before starting off with the story, let me tell you that I am a Homosapien, thus I've got humanly feelings.</p></center>

 Hey there, lovely faces, I am going to be fiercely honest with my opinions in this post so make sure to treat this as a story with a lame plot.